 Professional Staff Conference

 Since its inception in 2010, the University's Professional Staff Conference has become an important event in the University calendar.
-It has given us the opportunity to share what we do across the University and to engage with our senior leaders on strategic discussions.
+The Conference provides Professional Staff members the opportunity to share what we do across the University and to engage with our Senior Leaders on strategic discussions.

-The theme for the 2017 Conference - INNOVATION: UNLIMITED.
+The theme for the 2018 Conference - WORKING TOGETHER: SUCCEEDING TOGETHER

 - Full day attendance